Do Dogs Speak Different Languages?

 Instead, you should concentrate on teaching them various commands in various languages.
 There is an unmistakable association between a single phrase and a single deed in this sense.
 If your family speaks more than one language, you should make every effort to settle on a unified command phrase for your instruction sessions.
 Confusion will be reduced, and the learning process will move forward much more quickly.

 Additionally, be consistent with its use once you decide on a term to use as a command.
-If you are learning how to say “sit” in Finnish, that is the word that you must speak in order for your furry pal to sit down, regardless of whether you are at home, at the park, or the veterinarian’s office.
+If you are learning how to say “sit” in Finnish, that is the word that you must speak for your furry pal to sit down, regardless of whether you are at home, at the park, or at the veterinarian’s office.

 In addition, if you are going to leave your dog in the hands of an experienced pet sitter, you are going to have to inform them of the terms that your dog is familiar with.
 Because of the potential for confusion that might arise from this, we advise that fundamental commands be introduced in the language that both you and the individuals who will have the most interaction with your dog speak.
 After that, you may teach them whatever language you want as you are teaching them to perform a particular behavior.